-Description: Indexing strategies are designed with the goal of keeping pace with the broad markets and keeping fees as low as possible.
+Description: Indexing strategies are designed with the goal of keeping pace with the broad markets and keeping costs as low as possible.
 These strategies are diversified into ETFs that invest in US Stocks, International Stocks and a variety of Bond ETFs.
 The amount allocated to each fund will vary depending on how conservative or aggressive the investor wants to be.

 Minimum: No Minimum

 Fee: 1% or less, depending on account size